zekth/Keyset-Catalog/README.md

 ## TODO

 - Add Keysets
-- Add research on color of writing and not only the background
+- Add research on color of legends and not only the background
 - Add an editor for keysets
-- Add more layouts
-- Make a better UI
 - Improve todo list?